nst/STHTTPRequest/README.md

 [r startAsynchronous];
 ```

 Notes:

 - STHTTPRequest must be used from the main thread
-- success block and error block are called on main thread
+- all blocks are guaranteed to be called on main thread

 ##### Starting a synchronous request